Logistic regression analysis model predicts ideal chiral crystal

 They calculated which chemical groups of the periodic table have elements that are more likely to coexist in a chiral crystal.
 The groups that correspond to carbon, nitrogen, and oxygen were best – or group numbers 14, 15, and 16, respectively.

 Logistic regression is a statistical method that can tell apart two objects.
-Eri Shimono, co-author and research assistant in the Department of Chemistry and Chirality Research Center at HU, compared it to use in smartphones.
+Eri Shimono, co-author and research assistant in the Department of Chemistry and Chirality Research Center, compared it to use in smartphones.

 “In face recognition, smartphones use machine learning to classify faces and things that are not faces,” Shimono said.
 “We can train our model to detect chiral and non-chiral possibilities.
 In this case, though, the input is not an image.
 It is information.”